+The Family and Medical Leave Act (FMLA) entitles eligible employees of covered employers to take unpaid, job-protected leave for specified family and medical reasons.
 It is the intent of VCU to provide employees the opportunity to balance the demands of the workplace and their families by taking paid or unpaid leave for medical reasons.
 The FMLA policy for VCU is designed to be consistent with federal law and the provisions of the Commonwealth of Virginia’s Policy on Family and Medical Leave.
-Please direct policy questions to VCU Employee Relations at (804) 828-1510.

 Leave needed for circumstances related to a call to military duty or impending call to duty, including short-term notice of deployment, military events, childcare and school activities, financial and legal arrangements, counseling, rest and recuperation and post-deployment activities.